glycerine/b3/README.md

 To scan recursively, use the `b3 -r` flag.
 This will use all available cores to checksum directories in parallel.
-The scan will follow symlinks.
-Use `-nosym` to prevent this.
+The scan does not follow symlinks, but they are included as files.
+Their textual targets are hashed as their content.

 Use `b3 -version` to get version information.